proton392/frontend-notes/javascript/javascript-info/part-1-the-javascript-language/5-6-iterables.md

 - Iterables are objects that...
   - Implement the `Symbol.iterator` method
   - Can be used in `for...of`
+  - Can be used with the spread syntax `...`
 - Array-likes are objects that...
   - Have indexed properties and `length`